RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Legacy Software:** A computer application that is outdated by today’s standards.

 **Legacy System:** A computer system that is outdated by today’s standards, and uses old hardware, software, or network protocol.

+**Lletter Quality (LQ):** A category of dot matrix impact printer that can print characters that look very close to the quality a laser printer might produce.

+**Lightning Connector:** A connector on the end of a USB cable, specifically developed by Apple for its iPhone5 and newer devices.

+**Lightweight Directory Access Protocol (LDAP):** A popular directory services protocol that provides methods for creating, searching, and modifying objects and attributes.
+Microsoft uses LDAP in conjunction with Kerberos to authenticate devices and users.

+**Lightweight Extensible Authentication Protocol (LEAP):** A proprietary wireless authentication protocol developed by Cisco for 802.1X RADIUS authentication.

+**Linear Tape Open (LTO):** A magnetic tape backup media created as an open standard, as an alternative to proprietary magnetic tape technologies.

+**Line of Sight:** When a sender and receiver need to be able to see each other, with no obstacles in between, in order to communicate.
+Examples include infrared and satellite Internet.

+**Link Local:** A special class of IPv6 address that is only usable on the local network; replaces APIPA used in IPv4.

+**Linux:** An open source UNIX like operating system originally created by Linus Torvalds in 1991.

+**Liquid Cooling:** A cooling method used to keep CPUs and other hot running components from overheating by pumping a liquid from outside the system through tubing that leads to blocks that mount to the components like heat sinks.

+**Liquid Crystal Display (LCD):** A display technology that uses crystals that align to produce a polarization of light with electrical current.
+The term is also synonymous with the technology used to produce the backlighting for the LCD technology, compared to newer LED backlighting.

+**Lithium Ion (li-ion) Battery:** A type of rechargeable battery that uses lithium ions to store a charge.
+These batteries do not suffer from standing discharge but cannot be overcharged.

+**Load balancer:** A device that accepts incoming requests and reroutes them to a bank of servers that can all perform the same task, to spread out the work.